niklasvh/html2canvas/README.md

 * IE9+
 * Safari 6+

 As each CSS property needs to be manually built to be supported, there are a number of properties that are not yet supported.
+The website support all the programming languages.

 ### Usage ###